lolcaken/DOM-Explorer/README.md

      v13.0: The current stable version, featuring a comprehensive suite of web development tools.

-License

-This userscript is released under the MIT License.
 Support

 This is a complex script.
 If you encounter bugs or have suggestions for features, please check the original source for an issue tracker or forum to provide feedback.